dskjal/comfyui-yolov8-simple/README.md

 If your yolov8 model has "seg" or "Seg" or "SEG" in the name, the node outputs segmentation mask.

-Node name is Yolov8DetectionSegmentation and ImageCompositeBlurredNode.
+Node name is Yolov8DetectionSegmentation and ImageCompositeBlurred.

 ![](https://github.com/dskjal/comfyui-yolov8-simple/blob/main/simple-yolov8-workflow-example.png)